bagder/uncurled/project.md

 The downside for these users is of course that they then have not gotten any of the security upgrades you have been shipping the last decade.

-Often, very slow-moving (or stuck) Linux distributions are blamed for this.
+Often, slow-moving (or stuck) Linux distributions are blamed for this.
 "I am forced to use Linux Y with version Z so I have to use your software version X".

 ## Keep.
 On.
 Improving.